JamesDAdams/royalroad-fetchAndConvert/README.md

 ## Install

 Install Python3 on your operating system.

 Install needed libraries :

 	pip install requests-html

+	python -m pip install lxml_html_clean

 Also [Install ADB drivers](https://adb.clockworkmod.com/) if you plan to automatically push the book into your Kindle.

 It also uses [calibre](https://github.com/kovidgoyal/calibre) to convert and push the ebook to the kindle.
 Everything is included here.

 ## Usage